NEW: Susan Rice's seeming destiny is derailed by GOP opposition over Benghazi

 Criticism intensified as the explanation of events slowly shifted, with the administration eventually raising the possibility that the attack was planned by al Qaeda.

 Some leading Senate Republicans said they could not support Rice if Obama nominated her to replace Hillary Clinton as secretary of state.
-While Obama has not indicated whom he might appoint, White House sources had said that Rice was a top candidate.
+While Obama has not indicated whom he might appoint, White House sources have said that Rice was a top candidate.

 The session, called by Rice to answer questions about her comments, ended up with the lawmakers saying they were “significantly troubled” by many of her answers.